joshhsoj1902/helm-crd/ISSUE.md

 ### Example 3 - Adding a new version to an existing crd

-*This example requires K8s v1.11* I need to test this!!
+**This example requires K8s v1.11** I haven't tried this flow, in theory it is impacted by the same issue as example 2 (crd-install only happens at install time).

 This example is based off the CRD versioning details found in the [k8s docs](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning/)